SidewardsBanana/ITE-140/Python4Excel/Notes/plotting_notes.md

 https://matplotlib.org/stable/tutorials/introductory/pyplot.html
 # Walks You Through All Kinds Of Things You Can Do With Pyplot

-You Can Create A Plot Using Catagorical Data
+You Can Change Many Things About A Plot Like Its Shape, Type, and Color You Can Create A Plot Using Catagorical Data